gioblu/PJON/documentation/io-setup.md

  bus.strategy.set_pins(11, PJON_NOT_ASSIGNED); // Only receiver
 ```

-See other strategies readme to have additional information on their dedicated physical layer configuration.
+See the readme of the strategy you are using to have additional information on its dedicated physical layer configuration.